mixi-inc/datadog-aws-ec2-counter/README.md

 This is an Agent Check for [Datadog](https://www.datadoghq.com/) for obtaining On-Demand and Reserved Instances count of AWS EC2.
 The custom metrics that can be obtained with this Agent Check are as follows.

-- Count of active EC2 On-Demand Instances and [footprints](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-modification-instancemove.html)
+- Count of active EC2 On-Demand Instances and [footprint](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-modification-instancemove.html)
-- Count of active EC2 Reserved Instances and footprints
+- Count of active EC2 Reserved Instances and footprint
-- Count of unused EC2 Reserved Instances and footprints
+- Count of unused EC2 Reserved Instances and footprint
-- Total count of active EC2 Instances and footprints
+- Total count of active EC2 Instances and footprint

 By using these custom metrics, you can refer to contracts of Reserved Instances or discover unused Reserved Instances.